 Most Unique Restaurant Bathrooms

-Want to see what we’re talking about?
-You don’t have to travel all over in search of the most creative restaurant bathrooms in the world.
+You don’t have to travel all over in search of creative restaurant bathrooms.
 We’re bringing them to you right here in the comfort of your own home — or restaurant bathroom stall.
+Here’s our list of the top 20 most unique restaurant bathrooms around the world:

-Liberty Market in Gilbert, Arizona, sets itself apart by crafting inventive dishes with a focus on locally sourced ingredients, but that’s not the only thing that sets this restaurant apart from the competition.
-The bathrooms are so unique, they were actually entered into an America’s Best Bathroom Contest.
+Liberty Market in Gilbert, Arizona, sets itself apart by crafting inventive dishes with a focus on locally sourced ingredients.
+But that’s not the only thing that sets this restaurant apart.
+The bathrooms are so unique, they were entered into America’s Best Bathroom Contest.

 Departure, a modern Pan-Asian restaurant in the iconic Meier & Frank Building, offers sweeping views of Portland, but you may find yourself just as intrigued by the design inside the restaurant.
 The décor takes you on a trip through time, starting with a nod to the industrial beginnings of Portland and ending in the bathrooms with their futuristic design.